dustinapodaca/reading-notes/class-01.md

 ## Things I Want to Know More About

 - Variables, Functions, Operators in JS
-- Memorize HTML syntax
+- Memorize HTML syntax, elements, and attributes
 - Structuring metadata for SEO optimization with Google Search Engine
 - Version Control and git
--
+- JS syntax and structure